Classical Music Composition Using State Space Models: Results

 One of our hypotheses was that harmonically simple pieces tended to be more consonant.
 To test this we examined the generated pieces from Pachelbel's Canon in more detail.
-Pachelbel's Canon is built upon the perfect fourth, though not as high a percentage of perfect fourths or fifths in terms of the harmonic intervals observed, see \autoref{melodic_second} for a comparison of the harmonic intervals in the three pieces.
-When we consider melodic intervals as well, the two pieces that are primarily built upon perfect consonances (We Three Kings and Pachelbel's Canon) show a decrease in the percentage of dissonant melodic intervals in the generated pieces as compared to the original training pieces, see \autoref{melodic_second}.
+Pachelbel's Canon is built upon the perfect fourth and when we consider melodic intervals, the generated piece shows a decrease in the number of dissonant melodic intervals, as compared to the original piece.
+We Three Kings is also primarily built upon perfect consonances and a similar trend is observed, see \autoref{melodic_second}.
 The piece generated by a layered HMM trained on Beethoven's Ode to Joy showed an increase in the percentage of dissonant melodic intervals.
 However, the piece generated by a layered HMM trained on Ode to Joy had the lowest percentage of dissonant melodic intervals of the three generated pieces considered, likely explaining why the harmonic aspects of this generated piece were ranked highly by both groups of listeners.

 Although the piece generated by a TVAR(11) trained on Pachelbel's Canon had the highest percentage of dissonant melodic intervals, the majority of these intervals were resolved in the piece, leading to a favorable harmonic rating by both groups of human listeners.
 This is in contrast to the layered HMM trained on We Three Kings which had the smallest number of dissonant harmonic intervals, though it was clear from the human listeners that the dissonant harmonic intervals that it did contain were particularly jarring.
-This is why we think that it was ranked the worst in terms of harmonic qualities.
+This is why we believe that it was ranked the worst in terms of harmonic qualities.